-While the policy of the school is to place students on a semester probation before expulsion, in the case of an egregious act which is entirely incommensurate with an aspiring clergy person, the College may immediately dismiss a student.
-In such cases, a student may appeal their dismissal to the Dean of the Rabbinical School and/or the President of Hebrew College.
+Appeals While the policy of the school is to place students on a semester-long probation before expulsion, in the case of an egregious act which is entirely incommensurate with an aspiring clergy person, the College may immediately dismiss a student.
+In such cases, a student may appeal their dismissal to the Provost of Hebrew College and/or the President of Hebrew College.